NCI Dictionary of Cancer Terms

 The search textbox has an autosuggest feature.
 When you enter three or more characters, a list of up to 10 suggestions will popup under the textbox.
 Use the arrow keys to move through the suggestions.
 To select a suggestion, hit the enter key.
 Using the escape key closes the listbox and puts you back at the textbox.
 The radio buttons allow you to toggle between having all search items start with or contain the text you entered in the search box.

 nanoparticle paclitaxel (NA-noh-PAR-tih-kul PA-klih-TAK-sil)

 A drug used to treat breast cancer that has come back or spread to other parts of the body.
-It is also used with another drug to treat advanced non-small cell lung cancer in patients who are not able to have surgery or radiation therapy.
+It is also used with carboplatin to treat advanced non-small cell lung cancer in patients who are not able to have surgery or radiation therapy.
+It is also used with gemcitabine hydrochloride to treat pancreatic cancer that has spread to other parts of the body.
 It is being studied in the treatment of other types of cancer.
-Nanoparticle paclitaxel stops cancer cells from growing and dividing, and may kill them.
+Nanoparticle paclitaxel is a form of the anticancer drug paclitaxel and may cause fewer side effects than paclitaxel.
+It stops cancer cells from growing and dividing, and may kill them.
 It is a type of mitotic inhibitor and a type of antimicrotubule agent.
 Also called ABI-007, Abraxane, paclitaxel albumin-stabilized nanoparticle formulation, and protein-bound paclitaxel.